hankertrix/augment-command.yazi/README.md

 })
 ```

-Note that you don't have to do this if you want to use the default configuration.
+However, if you would like to configure the plugin, you can add
+your desired configuration options to your `~/.config/yazi/init.lua` file.
-You also can leave out configuration options that you would like to be left as default,
+You can leave out configuration options that you would like to be left as default.
-for example:
+An example configuration is shown below:

 ```lua
 -- ~/.config/yazi/init.lua